PrincetonUniversity/Athena-Cversion/AthenaDocsCylInput.md

 The standard boundary conditions do not apply in the R-direction.
 Typically one must write and enroll their own function in a problem generator according to some particular application.
-We have written a simple Dirichlet boundary condition function called do_nothing_bc, which leaves the initialized ghost zones intact throughout the integration.
+We have written a simple Dirichlet boundary condition function called `do_nothing_bc`, which leaves the initialized ghost zones intact throughout the integration.

 Note that the nature of constrained transport in Athena causes the